sorooshm78/system-telephony/README.md

 ```

 ## Transactions:
+A transaction consists of a Request, any non-final (1xx) Responses received, and a final Response (2xx, 3xx, 4xx, 5xx, or 6xx), as well as the acknowledgements of the Responses (ACK or PRACK), except for ACKs to 2xx Responses.
+For example:

+SIP peer A sends an INVITE Request to SIP peer B

+SIP peer B returns a Response of 100 TRYING; this is a non-final Response, so the transaction is not completed yet

+SIP peer B returns 200 OK (a final response), accepting the invitation; this completes the transaction

    - A **transaction** in SIP represents a sequence of messages exchanged between a **client** (usually the initiator) and a **server** (which responds to the client's requests).
    - A transaction consists of the following components:
      - **Request**: The initial message sent by the client (e.g., an INVITE request to establish a call).